reginaib/AC-DTI/scripts/README.md

 - Follow the steps in the script and assess the performance.
 - Output files.
 Append performance metrics from the postprocessing to the `../analysis/model-name_dataset_performance.csv` file.

+Note: The performance is calculated individually for both the first and second elements in each activity cliff pair.
+An overall performance calculation across all pairs is also feasible.